Topological Field Theory and Matrix Product States: Topological Quantum Field Theory

 \subsection{Unitary TQFTs and semisimplicity}

 The state-sum construction defines a perfectly good topological invariant for any finite-dimensional semisimple algebra $A$; however, if it is to model an actual physical system, its space of states must carry a Hilbert space structure, and linear maps corresponding to bordisms must be compatible in some sense with this structure.
 To be precise, for any oriented bordism $\Sigma$ whose source is a disjoint union of $n$ circles and whose target is a disjoint union of $l$ circles, let $-\Sigma$ denote its orientation-reversal. $-\Sigma$ has $l$ circles in its source and $n$ circles in its target.
 A 2d TQFT attaches to $\Sigma$ a linear map $\cA^{\otimes n}\ra \cA^{\otimes l}$, and to $-\Sigma$ a linear map $\cA^{\otimes l}\ra \cA^{\otimes n}$.
 A unitary structure on a 2d TQFT is a Hilbert space structure on $\cA$ such that the maps corresponding to $\Sigma$ and $-\Sigma$ are adjoint to each other.
 For an open-closed 2D TQFT, we require that the state-space assigned to each boundary-colored interval has a non-degenerate Hermitian metric, and that cobordisms with nonempty brane boundary also satisfy the Hermiticity condition.
+In particular, the product $m$ and coproduct $\mu$ are adjoints.
+It then follows from the Pachner moves that $\mu$ is an isometry.
+Likewise, the module structure $T$ is an isometry.

 Let $\langle a,b\rangle$ denote the Hilbert space inner product of $a,b\in\cA$.
 Since $\cA$ also has a bilinear scalar product $\eta$, we can define an antilinear map